Union for Reform Judaism: Belief and practice

 Another key aspect of American Reform, which it shares with sister movements in the WUPJ, is its approach to Jewish identity.
 Interfaith marriage, once a taboo – the CCAR penalized any involvement by its clergy in such ceremonies by ordinances passed in 1909, 1947 and 1962 – were becoming more prevalent toward the end of the 20th Century.
 In 1979, the URJ adopted a policy of embracing the intermarried and their spouses, in the hope the latter would convert.
-In 1983 it recognized Judaism based on patrilineal descent, affirming that offspring of a single Jewish parent (whether father or mother) would be accepted as inheriting his status if they would demonstrate affinity to the faith.
+In 1983, in the United States, it recognized Judaism based on patrilineal descent, affirming that offspring of a single Jewish parent (whether father or mother) would be accepted as inheriting his status if they would demonstrate affinity to the faith.
 Children of a Jewish mother who will not commit to Judaism were not to be considered Jewish.
 These measures made Reform the most hospitable to non-Jewish family members among major American denominations: in 2006, 17% of synagogue-member households had a converted spouse, and 26% an unconverted one.
 These policies also raised great tensions with the more traditional movements.
 Orthodox and Conservatives rejected the validity of Reform conversions already before that, though among the latter, the greater proclivity of CCAR rabbis to perform the process under halachic standards allowed for many such to be approved.
 Patrilineal descent caused a growing percentage of Reform constituency to be regarded as non-Jewish by the two other denominations.